carpajr/poweroff/README.md

 # poweroff
-Simples codes to poweroff computers in business rooms using google spreadsheets
+Simple code to poweroff computers in business rooms using google spreadsheets